What is Occupational Therapy for Mental Health Disorders?

 Clenched fists

-The rise in mental health awareness over the last several years has highlighted the importance of the role that an occupational therapist plays in promoting positive mental health.
-An occupational therapist collaborates in a hands-on approach to develop effective strategies that build resilience and allow children and youth to participate in their activities of daily living.
+The rise in mental health awareness over the last several years has highlighted the importance of the role that a therapist plays in promoting positive mental health.
+A psychotherapist collaborates in a hands-on approach to develop effective strategies that build resilience and allow children, youth and adults to participate in their activities of daily living.

-Among the ways that an occupational therapist can promote positive mental health is by helping their clients with:
+Among the ways that psychotherapy can promote positive mental health is by helping their clients with:

 Stress and anxiety management